The Riddle of the Sands: Plot summary

 Taking advantage of a thick fog, Davies navigates them covertly through the complicated sandbanks in a small boat to investigate the Memmert site.
 Carruthers investigates the island.
 He overhears von Brüning and Dollmann discussing something more than treasure hunting, including cryptic references to "Chatham", "Seven" and "the tide serving", and hears of a rendezvous at the Frisian railway station, several days ahead.
 The pair return through the fog to the Dulcibella, moored at the island of Norderney.
-There, they find Dollmann and von Brüning have beaten them and are seemingly suspicious.
-However, getting in the fog from Norderney to Memmert and back is a nearly impossible feat, which only Davies' superb seamanship could have achieved, and the Germans do not seriously suspect them of having done that.
+There they find Dollmann and von Brüning have beaten them and are seemingly suspicious.
+However getting in the fog from Norderney to Memmert and back is a nearly impossible feat, which only Davies' superb seamanship could have achieved, and the Germans do not seriously suspect them of having done that.

-Von Brüning invites them to Dollmann's villa for a dinner, where he attempts to subtly cross-examine them to find out if they are British spies.
+Von Brüning invites them to Dollmann's villa for dinner, where he attempts to subtly cross-examine them to find out if they are British spies.
 Carruthers plays a dangerous game, admitting they are curious.
 But he convinces von Brüning that he believes the cover story about treasure and merely wants to see the imaginary "wreck".
-The party also serves to show that the Germans do not fully trust the renegade Englishman Dollmann and that there is some rift between them which might be widened.
+The party also serves to show that the Germans do not fully trust the renegade Englishman Dollmann and that there is some rift between them that might be widened.

 Carruthers announces that the Foreign Office has recalled him to England.
-He heads off, being accompanied part of the way to the Dutch border by one of the German conspirators – outwardly an affable fellow-traveller.
-But instead of embarking from Amsterdam to England, he doubles back, returns to Germany in time to be present at the conspirators' rendezvous (to which Dollmann, significantly, was not invited).
-He manages to follow von Brüning and his men without being noticed, and trails them to a port where they board a tugboat towing a barge.
+He heads off, accompanied part of the way to the Dutch border by one of the German conspirators – outwardly an affable fellow-traveller.
+But instead of embarking from Amsterdam to England, he doubles back, returning to Germany in time to be present at the conspirators' rendezvous (to which Dollmann, significantly, was not invited).
+He manages to follow von Brüning and his men without being noticed and trails them to a port where they board a tugboat towing a barge.
 Carruthers then sneaks aboard and hides, and the convoy heads to sea.

 Carruthers finally puts the riddle together.
 The Germans are linking the canals and the railways, dredging passages through the shifting sands and hiding a fleet of tugs and barges.
-The only explanation is that they are preparing to secretly transport a powerful German army across the North Sea to invade Britain's east coast.
-He escapes after grounding the tugboat and rushes back to Davies.
-He finds him and explains how they must flee before the Germans come after them.
-They convince Dollmann and Clara to come with them to avoid Dollmann's being arrested by the Germans, who will think he has changed sides again.
-They promise Dollman immunity from being charged for treason in Britain – which, acting on their own and not having any authorization from the British government, they were not truly in a position to promise.
+The only explanation is that they are preparing to transport a powerful German army secretly across the North Sea to invade Britain's east coast.
+He escapes after grounding the tugboat, rushes back to Davies and explains how they must flee before the Germans come after them.
+They persuade Dollmann and Clara to come with them to avoid Dollmann's being arrested by the Germans, who will think he has changed sides again.
+They promise Dollman immunity from being charged for treason in Britain – which, acting on their own and not having any authorization from the British government, they are not in a position to promise.
 As they sail across the North Sea, Dollmann commits suicide by jumping overboard, presumably to avoid disgrace and probable arrest.